 Philosophy

-Finally, there is great healing power in our ability to expand our perspectives and to allow ourselves to be open to new experiences.
-In addition to therapy, I periodically organize and facilitate workshops and “retreats” from daily life where our intention is to increase contact with the natural environment and to broaden our understanding of culture.
+I also believe in the great healing power of the natural world.
+In addition to therapy, I periodically organize and facilitate workshops and “retreats” from daily life.
+The intention is to increase contact with nature, broaden exposure to and understanding of other cultures, and challenge and expand our perspectives by opening up to new experiences.
 It is not necessary to be receiving individual services to participate in these workshops and retreats.
-However, therapeutic services such as yoga and breathwork are generally included in the packages and additional services can be arranged as desired.
+However, therapeutic services such as yoga and breathwork are generally included and additional services can be arranged as desired.